-Bissiri et al. (2016) call the above updating procedure "general Bayesian updating."
-General Bayesian updating was originally introduced (not under that name) by Zhang (2006) and has been increasingly influential in statistics in recent years.
-Although Bissiri et al.'s (2016) argument for general Bayesian updating is interesting, it has several limitations.
-One problem is that, as Vassend (2019b) argues, the probabilities in (3.1) cannot be interpreted in the standard Bayesian way as plausibilities of truth.
-But if the probabilities are not standard plausibility functions, then the decision theoretic framework assumed by Bissiri et al. (2016) would seem to lack justification.
+Bissiri et al. ([2016]) call the above updating procedure 'general Bayesian updating'.
+General Bayesian updating traces back to Zhang ([2006]) and been increasingly influential in statistics in recent years.6 Although Bissiri et al.'s ([2016]) argument for general Bayesian updating is interesting, it has several limitations.
+One problem is that, as Vassend ([forthcomingb]) argues, the probabilities in (3.1) cannot be interpreted in the standard Bayesian way as plausibilities of truth.
+But if the probabilities are not standard credibility functions, then the decision theoretic framework assumed by Bissiri et al. ([2016]) would seem to lack justification.
 The argument also makes certain mathematical assumptions that seem hard to justify from a philosophical point of view.
-In particular, the authors base their argument in part on the use of statistical divergence measures, and they assume that the divergence belongs to the class of f-diverences.
-This assumption rules out many standard divergence measures, including all Bregman divergences aside from the Kullback-Leibler divergence (Amari, 2009).
-A final limitation of Bissiri et al.'s (2016) derivation is that there are many reasonable evidential measures that cannot be written as a function of an additive loss function.
-Indeed, even the likelihood will only have such a form if the evidence is independent conditional on $H_i$ , for all i.
-Thus, although their argument is interesting, a more general approach that makes less restrictive and more philosophically defensible assumptions is desirable.
+In particular, the authors base their argument in part on the use of statistical divergence measures, and they assume that the divergence belongs to the class of f-diverences.7 This assumption rules out many standard divergence measures, including all Bregman divergences aside from the Kullback-Leibler divergence (Amari [2009]).8 A final limitation of Bissiri et al.'s ([2016]) derivation is that there are many reasonable evidential measures that cannot be written as a function of an additive loss function.
+Indeed, even the likelihood will only have such a form if the evidence is independent conditional on H_i , for all i.9 Thus, although their argument is interesting, a more general approach that makes less restrictive and more philosophically defensible assumptions is desirable.
 That is the goal of this section.
-Later we will see that Bissiri et al.'s (2016) updating rule may be derived as a special case.
+Later we will see that Bissiri et al.'s ([2016]) updating rule may be derived as a special case.